- About Us

 When in-depth study cannot be conducted at IMES due to limited materials or the highly specialized knowledge required, IMES consigns such study to scholars outside the institute.

 A special feature of IMES is its system of visiting scholars, which has led to significant interaction between Japanese and foreign researchers, and thereby stimulated the institute's research.
 Under the system , a visiting scholar conducts research at IMES and submits a written report.
 The main theme is chosen in consultation with the Director-General of IMES and should contribute to the better understanding of either domestic or international aspects of economic and financial issues in Japan.
-Interested researcher should write to the Deputy Director-General, Head of Economics and Finance Section at IMES.
+Interested researchers should write to the Head of Economic and Financial Studies Division, at IMES.

 - IMES Discussion Paper Series: Working papers published on ad hoc basis.